Skip to main content

 How do I sign up?

-Each of our regular service volunteers (those that have direct contact with youth, such as organizational club leaders, camp chaperones, judging team coaches, etc.) must complete a volunteer application and interview.
-Once your application is processed and accepted, you will receive a letter of appointment, making you a bona-fide 4-H Volunteer.
+Regular service volunteers who work directly with youth—such as club leaders, camp chaperones, or judging team coaches—must complete an application and interview.
+Once approved, you will receive a letter of appointment and officially become a 4-H volunteer.

-Behind-the-scenes volunteers, such as advisory committee members, support volunteers, judges, or middle management volunteers need only to complete an application.
+Behind-the-scenes volunteers, such as advisory committee members or event judges, only need to complete an application before getting started.

 CONTACT AGENT